 - Top Deviating Metrics: Average Response Time

-Examine the timeline
+Examine the Timeline

-By contrast, patterns that appear in more complicated timelines may help you understand anomalies.
+By contrast, patterns that appear in more complicated timelines may help you to understand anomalies.
 For example, this timeline from a different anomaly repeatedly toggles from a brief Warning state to a longer Critical state:

-Examine the flow map
+Examine the Flow Map

-- The START label shows that the Business Transaction begins with the
+- The START label shows that the Business Transaction begins with the OrderService tier

-OrderServicetier and its numerous dependencies, two tiers are red—these are the tiers where the system has found Suspected Causes
+- Between the OrderService tier and its numerous dependencies, two tiers are red—these are the tiers where the system has found Suspected Causes

 Anomaly Detection flow maps are different